DrAlvarezAnalytics/DrAlvarezSASPortfolio/SurveillanceSystemEvaluation/README.md

 This evaluation was conducted as part of my Doctor of Public Health (DrPH) program and reflects my ongoing commitment to improving public health data systems through structured evaluation, stakeholder collaboration, and applied data science.

+⚠️ This code is for demonstration purposes only.
+Redistribution or reuse without permission is prohibited.